sthenusan/SearchEngine-IR/README.md

 # Index Details for Famous People (Cricket Players)
 ## Project in CS4642- Data Mining & Information Retrieval module

+### Project Description
+Need to create an Index for famous peoples using SOLR or Elasticsearch

+### Requirements
+1. Data (Search Data)
+2. Elasticsearch (Build Index)
+3. Kibana (Visualization)
+4. Python (Data Scraping and Perprocessing)

-This repo contains 100 players data scraped from [Cricbuzz](https://www.cricbuzz.com) stored at ```player_details.json``` file. ```Web Scraping Cricbuzz for a player.ipynb``` is used to scrap the data from Cricbuzz web.
+This repo contains players data scraped from [Cricbuzz](https://www.cricbuzz.com) stored at ```player_details.json``` file. ```Web Scraping Cricbuzz for a player.ipynb``` is used to scrap the data from Cricbuzz web.
 Those 100 players details are mainly focused on one day international cricket for runs and wickets datas.

 ## Sample JSON data of scraped player